jeff-hykin/ible/documentation/checklist.md

     - public help thrust
     - hosted CMU

+// changes to Ible
+export to excel instead of typed csv (and/or typed excel) arguments for: its just too nice to upload/download one file, they're going to open it in excel anyways to do plots and make modifications, and its extra time/overhead to need to export each sheet back to csv

+change icon of upload to download; it will be the more common task video href link in spreadsheet make renaming the video opt-out "let me rename it" instead of opt-in be able to search for videos with a specific status be able to search for videos based on folder, or even set a subfolder pop up for marking video as watched if duration is >85%, with clicking being to cancel delete a video and all associated timestamp data upload needs a way to delete a specific column add a youtube video despite no timestamp data for it better errors when uploading; prevent merging of data if data is bad

 Small Enhancements:
 - add URL link for video to open up
 - if there is no "Videos" folder check for "videos" and movies, notify on frontend
+- stream videos from the backend

 Major Chonological Changes:
 - DONE: publish as npm package